Mike Ford Player Props: Mariners vs. Twins

 Mike Ford At The Plate

-- Ford has five doubles, nine home runs and seven walks while batting .260.
+- Ford is batting .264 with five doubles, 11 home runs and eight walks.

-- Ford has an RBI in 11 of 37 games this season, with multiple RBI in four of them.
+- Ford has driven in a run in 14 games this year (34.1%), including six games with more than one RBI (14.6%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 11 of 37 games this season, and more than once 4 times.
+- He has scored in 31.7% of his games this season, with two or more runs scored in 9.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.